forcedotcom/einstein-bot-sdk-java/README.md

 The **minor** and **patch** versions will be incremented for minor features and bug fixes.

 The **major** version will be incremented for
-* Major changes made to SDK
+* Major changes made to SDK OR
 * New Runtime API version support is added.

 Here is the SDK version and corresponding Runtime API version supported by it.